frehberg/async-hsm/README.md

 "State-Transitions are sequences of async functions"

-"States of the same composite share state using an instance of 'Scope<Data>'"
+"States of the same composite share state using an instance of 'Composite<Data>'"

 "Composites may be nested, forming an Hierarchical State Machine (HSM)"